nats-io/nats.ts/README.md

 ...

 // When drain is called:
-// - no additional subscriptions can be created.
+// - no additional subscriptions or requests can be made.
-// - all open subscriptions drain (except the global request/reply)
+// - all open subscriptions drain (including the global request/reply)
 // When all drain requests resolve:
 // - a flush is sent to the server to drain outbound messages
-// - publishing or performing request reply results in an error
-// - only action for the client is to close the connection await nc10.drain();
+// - client closes

-// when drain resolves, client must close - no further interaction with
-// the library is possible.
-nc10.close();
+await nc10.drain();
 ```

 Message payloads can be strings, binary, or JSON.